Your Happiness Plan: 6 Steps to Starting Your Happiness Journey

 Step 1: Clarify Why You Are Building Your Happiness

 We are far more likely to do something when we know why we're doing it.
 To create greater motivation to increase our own happiness, it's helpful to clarify for ourself why we are even bothering with this darn happiness thing.

 When clarifying your "why", be specific.
 Note all the reasons why building your happiness is an important goal for you and why you are willing to put in the effort to do it.

 Step 2: Clarify When You'll Build Your Happiness

 If you wanted to speak a new language, play a new instrument, or learn any other new skills, you would have to set aside time to practice these skills.
 The same thing is true for building your happiness skills.

-By clarifying the exact time when you'll increase your happiness you make it more likely that you'll actually do it.
+By clarifying the exact time when you'll increase your happiness (in your happiness plan) you make it more likely that you'll actually do it.
 By scheduling time for your happiness, you'll make more progress.

 Step 3: Decide What Skills to Build

 Over the last few years, I've been researching happiness, and I've explored the benefit of a lot of different happiness skills.
-Based on this research, these are the skills I believe to be most important to human happiness.
+Based on this research, these are key skills I believe to be most important to human happiness.

 It sounds obvious, but if your plan is to increase your happiness, you should build the skills that actually have a big impact on your happiness.
 And not all skills are created equal.

 As you can see in the figure below, each of the ten top skills is correlated with happiness—but some skills are more strongly correlated with happiness than others.
 The skills on the left side of the chart are more strongly correlated with happiness.
 As you move to the right, the skills are less strongly correlated with (i.e., related to) happiness.